iter-tools/iter-tools/CONTRIBUTING.md

 I've omitted the generated files (aside from the indexes) from the above tree, simply because you shouldn't need to modify them.
 All generated files begin with a leading comment that tell you which file you need to edit in order to alter its contents.
 If there is no such leading comment, the file is safe to change.

+## Testing

+Our tests are run with `npx jest`.
+Some use snapshots which can become out of date.
+These can be updating with `npx jest -u`, however if you run this command be sure to check that the changes in the snapshots are what you expect them to be.
+Jest test operate on code that is the output of the code generator, so be sure that that has run.
+This is easiest the generator is running in watch mode in the background.
+As long as the generator is watching you should always be testing your latest changes.
+You can also force testing of built packages by running `PKGS=true npx jest`.
+Note that this will cause jest to test the content of the `/dist` folder, meaning you must have built the `/dist` folder with `npm run build`.
+If you have the generator watching already `rm -rf dist && npm run :build` will be sufficient.

 ## Code formatting

 The code in this project is autoformatted with Prettier.
 To format your code, run the command: